Publisher: AK Press

 Released: September 24, 2019

 Fat, Pretty, and Soon to be Old is a moving, funny, and startlingly frank collection of personal essays about what it means to look a certain way.
 Or rather, certain ways.
-Navigating Kimberly Dark’s experience of being fat since childhood—as well as queer, white-privileged, a gender-confirming “girl with a pretty face,” active then disabled, and inevitably aging—each piece blends storytelling and social analysis to deftly coax readers into a deeper understanding of how appearance privilege (and stigma) function in everyday life and how the architecture of this social world constrains us.
+Navigating Kimberly Dark’s experience of being fat since childhood—as well as queer, white-privileged, a gender-conforming “girl with a pretty face,” active then disabled, and inevitably aging—each piece blends storytelling and social analysis to deftly coax readers into a deeper understanding of how appearance privilege (and stigma) function in everyday life and how the architecture of this social world constrains us.
 At the same time, she provides a blueprint for how each of us can build a more just social world, one interaction at a time.
 Includes an afterword by Health at Every Size expert, Linda Bacon.

 Kimberly Dark is a writer, professor, and raconteur.
 She has written award-winning plays, and taught and performed for a wide range of audiences in various countries over the past two decades.
-She is the author of The Daddies, Love and Errors, and co-editor of the anthology Ways of Being in Teaching.
+She is the author of Damaged Like Me, The Daddies, Love and Errors, and co-editor of the anthology Ways of Being in Teaching.